rschenck/Gattaca/README.md

 ## Part 1: Setup

 Change the directory locations for the pre-requisites in the ```usr_path.ini``` file.
-This will be the location of snpEff and the reference genome.
+This will be the location of snpEff and the reference genome, shown below:

 ```bash
 [snpeff]